-To date, our overall financial results have not been negatively impacted by the COVID-19 pandemic; however, some brands with a more pronounced exposure to the on-premise channel have been harder hit.
-The first quarter is lapping a high comparison base seen in the same period last year and is also seeing the reopening of the on-premise channel.
+To date, our overall financial results have not been negatively impacted by the COVID-19 pandemic; however, some brands with a more pronounced exposure to the on-premise channel have been affected.
+This fiscal year to date is lapping a high comparison base seen in the same period last year, while also seeing evolving containment restrictions affecting both the on-premise and off-premise channels.
 Marketing, sales and administration expenses have increased compared to the same period last year as we return to the office and more normal ways of working.
-As a result, this quarter's performance is not indicative of the expected full year trend.
-Subject to ongoing global supply chain issues, full year Adjusted Net Earnings are expected to be in line with the prior year while reported Net Earnings will decline due to the increased amortization of Representation Rights Fee.
+Global supply chain issues remain ongoing and may have an impact on the Company's full year Adjusted Net Earnings.
 Adjusted Net Earnings is a non-GAAP financial measure.
 Non-GAAP financial measures do not have any standardized meaning prescribed by GAAP and are therefore unlikely to be comparable to similar measures presented by other issuers.
 For more information on the calculation of Adjusted Net Earnings, please see the "Non-GAAP Financial Measure" section of this MD&A.